 Family Information Kits

-Family Kits are an extremely valuable resource, distributed by the New Zealand Federation of Deaf Children to newly diagnosed children and their families.
+Family Kits are an extremely valuable resource, distributed by the New Zealand Deaf Children to newly diagnosed children and their families.
 The kits have within them resources that cover all aspects to help with the journey of having a Deaf/hard of hearing child/ren.
-These include a copy of the Family Book, New Zealand Sign Language DVDs and handbooks, Word cards for speech and pronunciation, books with deaf characters, two story books for the Deaf/hard of hearing child, and information about our Parent Groups around New Zealand and New Zealand Federation of Deaf Children.
+These include a copy of the Family Book, New Zealand Sign Language DVDs and handbooks, Word cards for speech and pronunciation, books with deaf characters, two story books for the Deaf/hard of hearing child, and information about our Parent Groups around New Zealand and New Zealand Deaf Children.

 For a free pack please contact